dimastatz/video-streaming-analytics/README.md

   - Cdn QoS - the quality of service of the CDN.

-## Tech Stack
-The solution is developed on top of Apache Spark Streaming and can be used as a domain-specific add-on to Apache Spark Streaming.
-Another important aspect of this project is Cloud Nativeness.
-This project avoids Cloud Specific lockdowns, like dependency on managed services, proprietary software, etc. To achieve the `run anywere' ability, containerization is used widely.
-All needed tools, libs, code, and runtime engines are packaged into the docker containers.
-Docker-Compose is used to simulate the production environment.
-The main languages of this project are Scala and Python.

 ## Design
 The project runs on top of Apache Spark Streaming.
 Apache Kafka serves as a data source for Apache Spark Streaming.
 The processed data is written to the File Sink by using Append Mode.